Happy Memorial Day

 On this Memorial Day, I would like to give a special thanks to the men and women who serve so bravely and honorably in our American military.
 While great arguments and protests occur between civilians in America about foreign policy matters, the men and women who serve in uniform defend our liberty within our borders and abroad.
 I am so grateful for their service and sacrifice.
 The single greatest selfless act of compassion is for one to make the decision to commit himself or herself to defending our country.
 The purpose of this brief article is to celebrate our troops and veterans on this Memorial Day.

 While you are debating about whether or not you support “don’t ask, don’t tell,” and whether or not you support wars being waged in Iraq and Afghanistan, I want you to realize that there are men and women who do not have time to worry about what side you come down on—they have to fight to keep you safe everyday so that you can continue to have these discourses.
 Our brave troops deserve our deepest support and appreciation.
 They face great dangers and threats so that we can live in peace in America.
-Our troops are our greatest treasure—we must value our precious treasure.
+Our troops are our greatest treasure—we must value them.

 I really think that people should make a serious effort to thank our veterans in a meaningful way for their service, and pay homage to those who have given their lives in combat to protect our liberty.
-On a day like Memorial Day, Americans should united by the great purpose of this holiday.
+On a day like Memorial Day, Americans should be united by the holiday’s great purpose.
 I am proud of what our veterans have done for this country.
 In the most personal way, they understand the real meaning and importance of freedom.
 We must never forget the great work of our veterans, and we should never allow a veteran to be homeless and/or to struggle economically.
 The great work that veterans have performed for freedom’s cause is enough for them to never have to worry about the basic necessities of life—we must make sure that they have these basic necessities too.

 Instead of just throwing meat on the grill, make a special effort to show your support to our troops and veterans who allow us to enjoy this holiday.
-We live in such a great country and we should think deeply about those who gave the ultimate sacrifice to enable us to have the great country we have today and those who continue to allow us to enjoy this great nation.
+We live in such a great country, and we should think deeply about those who gave the ultimate sacrifice to enable us to have the great country we have today, and those who continue to allow us to enjoy this great nation.
 I am humbled and honored by all who wear and have worn an American military uniform.
 Today, I celebrate you and want you to know that you are truly appreciated!

 Antonio Maurice Daniels